AFNetworking/fastlane/docs/GettingStartedGuide.md

 CARTHAGE_FRAMEWORK_NAME=AFNetworking
 ```

-For more configuration options, please the lane documentation below.
+For more configuration options and environment variables, please the [deployment lane documentation](DeployLanes.md).

 **TODO** Link to AFNetworking Setup.